digidem/mapeo-settings-builder/README.md

 > Build settings file for [Mapeo Desktop](https://github.com/digidem/mapeo-desktop)

-When run in a folder of presets, icon files and imagery definitions will create a single settings tarball which can be imported into [Mapeo Desktop](https://github.com/digidem/mapeo-desktop) to configure the application for a particular use-case.
+When run in a folder of configuration, icon files and imagery definitions will create a single settings tarball which can be imported into [Mapeo Desktop](https://github.com/digidem/mapeo-desktop) to configure the application for a particular use-case.

 ## Table of Contents